 In 2005, the Ranger Program began phasing out four-wheel drive vehicles in parks not requiring off-road capabilities.
 The replacement patrol vehicles remained fully marked with the state insignia but no longer included the reflective striping.
 Police package sport utility vehicles were replaced with police package sedans and midsize four-wheel drive trucks.

 In early April 2006, a tornado struck Caruthersville, causing massive damage to the town.
 Executive Order 06-14 was issued directing the Ranger Program to send 10 rangers as part of the State Law Enforcement Disaster Response Team.
 Rangers worked alongside other law enforcement agencies providing security for Caruthersville, preventing looting and maintaining peace in the decimated town.

 In November 2006, the Ranger Program reorganized its three regions into two larger regions, with a captain commanding each region.
 The new regions divide the state into two equal units, one encompassing the northern half of the state and the other the southern half of the state.
 Each region is subdivided into an eastern and western zone, with sergeants assigned to work as field supervisors.
 Each zone also has two corporals who provide law enforcement services to a specific park, as well as assisting the sergeant with special duties.
 Though the structure of the Ranger Program has changed, its dedication to serving the public and protecting Missouri’s cultural and natural resources remains strong.

 In 2007, the Missouri State Park Ranger Program celebrated 40 years of providing service to the public and state park system.

-Today, the Ranger Program has 44 officers and one clerical support staff organized into a para-military rank structure.
+In 2022, the Ranger Program is composed of one clerical support member and 47 officers organized into a paramilitary rank structure.
 The program consists of the following positions: